 Understanding interest rate vs APR car loan calculations

 So, is APR the same as the interest rate on a car loan?
-This is a common question that could crop up when shopping for auto financing solutions.
+This is a common question when shopping for auto financing solutions.
 They are, in fact, two distinct rates that refer to different aspects of a loan’s financing cost.
 Understanding these terms can help you determine how appealing an auto loan product is.

 The interest rate is the percentage charged on what you borrow from a lender.
 It's a simple percentage that represents how much you'll pay in interest.
 The APR, or the annual percentage rate, considers the interest rate as well as other borrowing fees such as prepaid finance charges.
 The higher the additional fees, the higher the APR would be, despite the interest rate remaining unchanged.
 So, the APR will provide a much more accurate picture of the cost of financing a vehicle and your final repayment responsibilities.